isaialvarez/jwt-test/README.md

-# tests
+# JWT test
-Repo to upload every new stuff I'll try
+simple project to test the generation and autentication of a JWT.